Sweap set up for admins

 Using the filter function in Sweap

-Trainings, online webinars and updates
+Best practice, online webinars and updates

 Create and manage contacts and guests

-Create and import guest information
+Create, import and export guest information

 Add guests to your list